 Some areas created will be inundated all year round, allowing predominantly wetland plants to flourish, which will be particularly beneficial for species such as Water Voles.

 Interestingly, as time goes on and the landscape evolves, the complexity of the system will change, creating new habitats for current and new species to colonise.

-Location of floodplain reconnection at Belton House.
+Original plan of floodplain reconnection at Belton House.

 River Witham at Belton House in flood

 Effectively modelled, water from the channel is now encouraged to spill onto the floodplain using partial woody blockages, increasing stream power in targeted areas allowing water to cut new pathways across the floodplain.
 In some areas given help with small excavation works at carefully selected points.